31Amin/car_maintenance_tracker/README.md

 - At www.heroku.com, you can create free account.
 - Once you have your account set-up, create an app on Heroku (will require a unique name).
 - Link the app, to you git repository for the project, you can connect to your git and search for the repository.
-- I chose to set my app to automaticly deploy, meaning any update pushed to git auto deploys on Heroku.
+- I chose to set my app to automatically deploy, meaning any update pushed to git auto deploys on Heroku.
-- In the seettigs tab, you need to add the config variales, (IP / DB / URI / Port  Secret_Key) mirrowing whats in the env.py file.
+- In the settings tab, you need to add the config variables, (IP / DB / URI / Port  Secret_Key) mirroring what’s in the env.py file.

-Note: Ensure you have set-up the Procfile & Requirments.txt, to allow Heroku understand the set-up & requirements

 ### <ins>Local_Deployment</ins>